Thamarachal Valiyapally

-St. Mary's Jacobite Valiyapally, Thamarachal, near Kochi, Kerala is a Pilgrim Center in Angamaly Diocese of Jacobite Syrian Church.
-It is a Valiyapally dedicated to St Mary, this church attracts thousands of people across the state of Kerala during Ettunombu Fest (the Eight Day Fest celebrating the birth of St Mary).
+St. Mary's Jacobite Valiyapally, Thamarachal, is a Christian Pilgrim Center in Kerala, India.

+The center is near Kochi and is part of the Angamaly Diocese of the Jacobite Syrian Church.
+It is a Valiyapally church dedicated to St Mary, and attracts thousands of people across the state of Kerala during Ettu Nombu Fest (the Eight Day Festival celebrating the birth of St Mary).